Yhatoh/CRMQ/README.md

 ## Reproducing our results

-You can find our benchmarking suit and instructions on how to reproduce our results at the following links:
+You can find our benchmarking suite and instructions on how to reproduce our results at the following links:

-* For non-compressed RMQs solutions: [NON COMPRESSED RMQ-EXPERIMENTS](https://github.com/FilippoLari/RMQ-experiments)
+* For non-compressed RMQ solutions: [NON COMPRESSED RMQ-EXPERIMENTS](https://github.com/FilippoLari/RMQ-experiments)
-* For compressed RMQs solutions: [COMPRESSED RMQ-EXPERIMENTS](https://github.com/Yhatoh/CRMQ-Experiments)
+* For compressed RMQ solutions: [COMPRESSED RMQ-EXPERIMENTS](https://github.com/Yhatoh/CRMQ-Experiments)